UKCloud/openshift-v4/upi/vsphere/README.md

 ```

 ### Mirror OpenShift images to internal registry
-1. Ensure that your internal registry's CA is trusted by your client:
+1. Ensure that your internal registry's CA or cert is trusted by your client:
 ```
 REGISTRY=exampleregistry.domain.local
 PORT=5002